KMKfw/kmk_firmware/docs/tapdance.md

-- Super fancy stuff like sending a keypress only when the leader key is released (perhaps based on how long the leader key was held) is **unsupported** - an example usecase might be "tap for Home, hold for Shift"
+- Super fancy stuff like sending a keypress only when the leader key is released (perhaps based on how long the leader key was held) is **unsupported** - an example use case might be "tap for Home, hold for Shift"

 Here's an example of all this in action: